mmcnally/ClassBoard/README.md

 ##Note to Grader
 ---
+We've included in our fspec folder a pdf version of our functional specification document with the required fixes.

 (OLD)
 We decided to change out idea after the first project, so the app the we will work on is ClassBoard, not out previous TeamUp.